Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Cosmological dynamics

 Thus, we plot the density parameters of all the involved components for the $\beta_{i}\neq1$ case in the top panels of Fig.~\ref{fig:1}.
 We prefer to show here only the two particular cases IC1 and IC4 since they expose the general features of this case whereas the other cases are left for later illustration.
 As can be inferred, the effects of the coupling start to be appreciable around $N\approx -6$ (at the nucleosynthesis epoch), much before matter-radiation equality, with very subtle differences on the redshift equality, in comparison to the standard $\Lambda$CDM model, that can be crucial in determining a consistent cosmic history according to observations.
 A more compelling feature, as a consequence of the disformal coupling however, occurs during the matter-dominated era: there, even though the vector field density parameter is quite subdominant, its contribution is clearly significant to impact the formation of large-scale structures, as can be highlighted for the numerical computation IC4 (top right panel of the same figure).
-The enhancement of $\Omega_{A}$ is produced however at the expense of $\Omega_{r}$, leading the latter to acquire a negative value which might not correspond to a physical situation\footnote{This actually depends on the prejudice the reader has regarding the energy conditions.
-Besides it, having negative energies is not a source of trouble; the actual trouble is if the Hamiltonian is not bounded from below, leading to the well known Ostrogradski's instability \cite{Ostrogradsky:1850fid,Woodard:2006nt,Woodard:2015zca}.
-Although radiation is not directly coupled to the gauge field, gravity acts as a messenger between them, and the non-standard behaviour of the gauge field, sourced by its coupling to the disformal metric, is communicated to the radiation fluid sourcing as well some non-standard behaviour.
-This is the reason why the radiation can, during some time, acquire a negative energy density.} It does not mean, however, that $\beta_{i}$ can be constrained from this analysis \textit{a priori} but, rather, it exposes the complexity of choosing different and suitable initial conditions still being consistent with the cosmological evolution.
+The enhancement of $\Omega_{A}$ is produced however at the expense of $\Omega_{r}$, leading the latter to acquire a negative value which might not correspond to a physical situation.
+To better understand why $\Omega_{r}$ may be negative, we have first to notice that initial conditions are taken in such a way that the energy density parameters match the present values and the contribution of the gauge field to the total energy density is significant.
+We are able to do this because there are simply many variables to set the entire initial conditions that we can give as much energy density to the gauge field as possible.
+The increasing of energy is possible because $\beta$ is very small during the transient solution, that is much before it approaches the attractor point, and the energy density associated to the gauge field scales as $\beta^{-3}$ when it becomes a maximum.
+As a consequence, there must be a negative energy density to compensate the exaggeratedly extra (positive) contribution of the gauge field via the Friedmann constraint which sets the gravitational interaction between all components.
+Nevertheless, $\Omega_{m}$ cannot decrease drastically since matter-radiation equality and $\Omega_{m}^{(0)}\approx0.3$ must be guaranteed.
+On the other hand, $\Omega_{DE}$ must be an increasing function to match its current value.
+In this regard, we are somehow forcing the system to have, as the only alternative, $\Omega_{r}$ negative to satisfy the aforementioned constrains.
+This is of course a harmful effect we want to prevent even though initial conditions match the present values.
+It does not mean, however, that $\beta_{i}$ can be constrained from this analysis \textit{a priori} but, rather, it exposes the complexity of choosing different and suitable initial conditions still being consistent with the cosmological evolution.
 Hence, the safest way to tackle this problem is to use the observational data due to the large number of involved variables in the numerical analysis.
 This is a mandatory challenge we have to deal with in a future investigation.